 Preparing for your first consultation with a divorce lawyer can be stressful.
 This can be a brand new experience, and it's normal to feel nervous.

-Our lawyers are here to help you prepare.
+J. Leigh Daboll is here to help you prepare.
 Keep reading to learn more.

 Prepare a Summary of Your Relationship History

 Writing a comprehensive summary of your relationship history will help both you and your lawyer prepare for your case.
 It can be difficult to write the history down, but it's crucial.